WarStalkeR/FFU-BR/README.md

 Use console command `getcond [them] *coParents` on selected object and count number of **in**'s to identify its current depth.

+**nIsSameShipCO** - a `shipspecs` parameter that allows to find a ship, where object itself is placed.
+Should be a quite optimized option for `interactions` that allows to access all other COs within confines of same ship via `ShipTest3rd` and `CTTest3rd` parameters without much hassle.

+**bForceVerbose** - a `interactions` parameter that forces interaction to be verbose even during failed attempts.
+Exists only so other mod developers can debug where interactions fail and where they successfully execute.
+If `ActLogging` in options is set to `Interactions`, everything also will be written into log files.
+Do note, that if `nLogging` is set to `0`, no information will be written to logs, except interaction failures.

+**bRoomLookup** - a `interactions` parameter that allows object to identify its `room` and send message to all the crewmembers in it, if interaction's `nLogging` parameter is set to `2`.
+Required, because by default CO don't contain current room information and it is only assigned via `CrewSim` (i.e. only to crewmember COs).

+## New Hardcoded Conditions
+**StatEmittedTemp** - a `simple condition` value that allow to override `StatSolidTemp` without changing it.
+When set, temperature emitted from object via `Heater.Heat()` will be based on it instead of `StatSolidTemp` parameter.

 ## Existing Functionality Changes
 **Sensor** - an `aUpdateCommands` command.
 By default it can only execute interactions based on the room conditions.
 Modification allows to run it condition triggers against itself, if **strPoint** is set to `null`.